ytisf/PyExfil/README.md

 - Thanks to barachy and AM for ideas on protocols to use.
 - Thanks to [Itzik Kotler](https://github.com/ikotler) for some ideas.
 - Shout out to [@cac0ns3c](https://github.com/cac0ns3c) for resolving some dependency hell.
+- Thanks to [@Nilesh0301](https://github.com/Nilesh0301) for pointing out some Python compatibility issues.

 ### Resources
 - Thanks [Wireshark](https://wireshark.com/) for your awesome wiki and tool.
 Especially [packet dumps](http://wiki.wireshark.org/SampleCaptures).